Tigray war

-The Tigray war, (Note: ኲናት ትግራይ; ትግራይ ጦርነት; Tigray qeebi.) also referred to in some academic and policy sources as the Northern Ethiopia Conflict, (Note: This term has been used by academic and policy organizations to describe the wider regional impact of the war beyond the Tigray Region, notably in the Amhara and Afar regions.) was an armed conflict that lasted from 3 November 2020 (Note: Some articles state that the war began on 4 November; however, the earliest instances of fighting are reported to have taken place during the very late hours of 3 November, EAT (UTC+03:00).) to 3 November 2022.
-It was a civil war that was primarily fought in the Tigray Region of Ethiopia between forces allied with the Ethiopian federal government and Eritrea on one side, and the Tigray People's Liberation Front (TPLF) on the other.
-It is generally considered to be the deadliest war fought in the 21st century.
+The Tigray war, (Note: ኲናት ትግራይ; ትግራይ ጦርነት; Tigray qeebi.)
+(Note: Also referred to in certain academic and policy sources as the Northern Ethiopia conflict) was an armed conflict that lasted from 3 November 2020 (Note: Some articles state that the war began on 4 November; however, the earliest instances of fighting are reported to have taken place during the very late hours of 3 November, EAT (UTC+03:00).) to 3 November 2022.
+It was a civil war primarily fought in the Tigray Region of Ethiopia between forces allied with the Ethiopian federal government and Eritrea on one side, and the Tigray People's Liberation Front (TPLF) on the other.

 After years of increased tensions and hostilities between the TPLF and the governments of Ethiopia and Eritrea, fighting began when TPLF forces attacked the Northern Command headquarters of the Ethiopian National Defense Force (ENDF), alongside a number of other bases in Tigray.
 The ENDF counterattacked from the south – while Eritrean Defence Forces (EDF) began launching attacks from the north – which Prime Minister Abiy Ahmed described as a "law enforcement operation".
 Federal allied forces captured Mekelle, the capital of the Tigray Region, on 28 November, after which Abiy declared the operation "over."
 However, the TPLF stated soon afterwards that it would continue fighting until the "invaders" were out, and on 28 June 2021, the Tigray Defense Forces (TDF) retook Mekelle; by July the same year, they had also advanced into the Amhara and Afar regions.
 In early November 2021, the TDF, together with the Oromo Liberation Army (OLA), took control of several towns on the highway south from Tigray Region towards Addis Ababa, and the TPLF stated that it considered "marching on [the capital]."
 Together with seven smaller rebel groups, the TPLF and OLA declared a coalition aiming to "dismantle Abiy's government by force or by negotiations, and then form a transitional authority."